Computing isogenies from modular equations in genus two: Explicit Kodaira--Spencer over C

 \begin{rem} \Cref{thm:scalar-identification,thm:vector-identification} can be checked numerically.
-Computing big period matrices of hyperelliptic curves~\cite{molin_ComputingPeriodMatrices2019} provides pairs $\bigl(\tau,\, \Crv(\tau)\bigr)$ with $\tau\in\Half_2$.
-We can evaluate Igusa invariants at a given $\tau$ to high precision using their expression in terms of theta functions~\cite{dupont_FastEvaluationModular2011}.
-Therefore we can also evaluate their derivatives numerically with high precision and compute the associated covariant using floating-point linear algebra.
-The computations were done using the libraries \texttt{hcperiods}~\cite{molin_HcperiodsPeriodMatrices2018} and \texttt{cmh}~\cite{enge_CMHComputationIgusa2014}; they provide a nice consistency check to \Cref{thm:vector-identification}.
-Another consistency check is that we can recover the relations from \cref{thm:scalar-identification}. \end{rem}
+Computing big period matrices of genus~$2$ curves (see for instance~\cite{molinComputingPeriodMatrices2019}) provides pairs $\bigl(\tau,\, \Crv(\tau)\bigr)$ with $\tau\in\Half_2$.
+We can evaluate the Igusa invariants at a given $\tau$ to high precision using their expression in terms of theta functions~\cite{labrandeComputingThetaFunctions2016}.
+Therefore, we can also evaluate their derivatives numerically with high precision and compute the associated covariant using floating-point linear algebra.
+We used the libraries \texttt{hcperiods}~\cite{molinHcperiodsPeriodMatrices2018} and \texttt{cmh}~\cite{engeCMHComputationGenus2014} for these computations. \end{rem}

-\begin{rem} From \Cref{thm:vector-identification}, we can easily obtain similar formul\ae\ for derivatives of other invariants, or even invariants for abelian surfaces with extra structure such as theta constants.
-For instance, taking the invariants $h_1, h_2, h_3$ defined in \cref{rem:invariants_bielliptic}, we obtain {
+Using \Cref{thm:vector-identification} and linear algebra, one can obtain similar formulas for the derivatives of other invariants such as the invariants~$h_k$ defined in \cref{rem:invariants_bielliptic}.